Captain Morris (M.O)

-Early life and education
+Early life

-Paratharajan Thiagarajah was born on September 12, 1969, in Arthiyadi, Puloly West, Point Pedro, in the Jaffna District of Sri Lanka.
+Paratharajan Thiagarajah was born on 12 September 1969, in Arthiyadi, Puloly West, Point Pedro, in the Jaffna District of Sri Lanka.
 He was the son of M. S. Thiyagarajah & Sivagamasunthary.
 His father was a Station Master (SM) working Ceylon government Railway.
-Details about his early education remain limited, but he became involved in militant activities at a young age.

 Involvement with the LTTE

 Captain Morris joined the Liberation Tigers of Tamil Eelam (LTTE) in 1984, at the age of 15.
-He quickly rose through the ranks due to his dedication and leadership skills.
 Within a few years, he was appointed as the LTTE's regional commander for Point Pedro, a strategically important coastal town.

 Captain Morris was an early mentor to Colonel Charles, who later became the head of the LTTE intelligence unit.
 The two worked closely together, particularly during the battles against the Indian Peacekeeping Force (IPKF) in the late 1980s.

-Responsibilities

-Captain Morris was a regional commander of the Liberation Tigers of Tamil Eelam (LTTE) during the Sri Lankan Civil War.
-He played a role in the organization’s military and administrative activities in LTTE-controlled areas, particularly in Point Pedro, a strategically significant town in northern Sri Lanka.

 Death

-On May 1, 1989, Captain Morris was killed in combat during an engagement with the Indian Peace Keeping Force (IPKF) in Point Pedro.
-His death was marked as a significant loss for the LTTE, as he was regarded as an influential leader in the movement.
+On 1 May 1989, Captain Morris was killed in combat during an engagement with the Indian Peace Keeping Force (IPKF) in Point Pedro.
+Eelanatham later described his death as a significant loss for the LTTE.